 1. Design and Engineering

 Drones come in all shapes and sizes, and some are custom built to perform specific tasks.
 What’s a problem that you think drones might be able to help with?
-Get your students to design and even build their own custom drone to develop their design and engineering skills.
+Develop a drone curriculum that lets your students design and even build their own custom drone, allowing them to develop their design and engineering skills.

 2. Mechanics of Flight